World

 A U.S. military spokesperson told Reuters on Monday it had been on a short-term charter to the U.S. navy's Military Sealift Command.

-The alarm was raised at 9:48 a.m.
-GMT, according to Britain's Maritime and Coastguard Agency.
-The Humber coast guard made a radio broadcast, asking for vessels with firefighting equipment and those that could help with search and rescue to head to the scene off the coast of Hull, about 250 kilometres north of London.
+Britain's Maritime and Coastguard Agency said the alarm was raised at 9:48 a.m.
+GMT.
+The Humber coast guard asked vessels with firefighting equipment and those that could help with search and rescue to head to the scene about 250 kilometres north of London.

-Video footage aired by the BBC and apparently filmed from a nearby vessel showed thick, black smoke pouring from both ships.
+Video footage aired by British broadcasters and apparently filmed from a nearby vessel showed thick black smoke pouring from both ships.

 'Massive fireball'